La solution qui pave

 Hagerty Classic Insurance recently rated the 10 most dangerous foods to eat while driving.
 Not surprisingly, coffee came in first followed by hot soup, tacos, chili, juicy hamburgers and anything barbequed.
 Rounding out the list was fried chicken, jelly- and cream-filled donuts, soft drinks and chocolate.

-The study found the best way to ensure an accident is to drive a stick shift while drinking coffee and talking on the phone during morning rush hour.
+The study found that the best way to ensure an accident is to drive a stick shift while drinking coffee and talking on the phone during morning rush hour.